thegatesbrowser/thegates-docs/content/introduction.rst

 * Scenes (saved to \*.tscn file) == html files.
 * GDScript == javascript.

-| And a little magic thing is that godot can export project files into .pck or zip.
+| And the magic here is that godot can export project files into .pck or zip.
-| Then it can load exported files and run them right away ✨
+| Then it can load exported file and run it right away ✨